ydahal1/ydahal1/jokes.md

-What biscuit does a short person like?
-Shortbread.
+Why didn’t the skeleton cross the road?
+Because he had no guts.

 [
-Fri Sep 25 00:42:11 UTC 2026
+Sat Sep 26 00:41:37 UTC 2026
  ]